jentery/mdia200v2/portfolio.md

 Your portfolio is due by 10am on Thursday, April 18th.

-I will deduct five points for every business day (excluding holidays and weekends) that I receive your Portfolio after Thursday, April 18th at 5pm.
+I will deduct five points for every business day (excluding holidays and weekends) that I receive your portfolio after Thursday, April 18th at 5pm.
 I will close this submission portal at 10am on Thursday, April 25th and cannot accept any submissions after the portal is closed.
 Thank you for understanding.

 ## Appendix A